EPFL-Center-for-Imaging/napari-z-plotter/README.md

 # napari-z-plotter

-Interactively plot the image intensity along the depth axis of a 3D image dataset.
+In 2D view, click on an pixel to plot the intensity along the depth (Z) axis of a 3D image at the location of that pixel.

 ## Installation